SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 	 Additionally, you can allow the LLM to call [predefined actions](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#managing-conversation-actions) as a result of your conversation.
 For example, if you ask the Strategist whether an undercut might be possible in one of the next laps, the LLM may call the Monte Carlo traffic simulation using an internal action.
 Which actions will be available to the LLM depends on the current Assistant.
 See corresponding [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Strategist#trigger-actions-from-conversation) for the Strategist for an example.

-Good to know: Whenever one or more conversation boosters are configured for a Race Assistant, a transcript of every LLM activation is stored in the *Simulator Controller\Temp\Transcripts* folder which is located in your user *Documents* folder.
+Good to know: Whenever one or more conversation boosters are configured for a Race Assistant, a transcript of every LLM activation is stored in the *Simulator Controller\Logs\Transcripts* folder which is located in your user *Documents* folder.

 For each of the above conversation boosters, you can edit the instructions that are send to the LLM by clicking on the button labeled "Instructions...".
 A new window will open, where you can edit all related instructions for each of the supported languages.
 Whenever you want to restore the original instruction, you can do this by clicking on the small button with the "Reload" icon.